 When Barry Morrison and Frank Meeink first met in 1995, both men were anxious.

-Morrison, the director of the Anti-Defamation League’s Philadelphia office, did not want Meeink to come to his...Forward
+Morrison, the director of the Anti-Defamation League’s Philadelphia office, did not want Meeink to come to his office, not surprising given that Meeink, a former...Forward

 Frank Meeink gets the last of his racist tattoos covered-up.
 You can listen to Frank’s radio show here.

 If you want to jump on board with the latest social media craze, joining Pinterest is the way to go.
-It is a virtual “pinboard” where people can post pictures of the things that they love...Forward
+It is a virtual “pinboard” where people can post pictures of the things that they love (from websites, other “pinners,” or personal...Forward

 Frank Meeink’s story is inspiring, compelling, and moving.
 It has the power to change lives.
 We should all be grateful to him for sharing it.